rust-lang/rfcs/text/0000-eager-macro-expansion.md

     ///
     /// Expansion results will be interpolated within the input stream before
     /// being returned.
+    ///
+    /// `tokens` should parse as valid Rust -- for instance, as an item or
+    /// expression.
     pub fn from_tokens(tokens: TokenStream) -> Self;

-    /// Sends the token stream to the compiler, then awaits the results of
+    /// Sends the expansion requeset to the compiler, then awaits the results of
     /// expansion.
     ///
     /// The main causes for an expansion not completing right away are: